 Create Groups in Power BI

 To visually demonstrate this Power BI grouping technique, we will create a Pie chart.
-As you can see from the below screenshot, we created a Pie chart by dragging the Sales Amount column to Values field, and Color to Legend region.
+As you can see from the below screenshot, we created a Pie chart by dragging the Sales Amount column to the Values field and the Color to the Legend region.

 If you observe the below screenshot, Data that we highlighted, such as Multi, NA, and Blue color products, are not performing well.
 So, let us group them

 To perform grouping in Power BI, Please select the fields that you want to group, and right-click on it will open the context menu.
-Please select Group option from the menu.
+Please select the Group option from the menu.

-If you observe closely, Legend section is replaced by Color group, and the color is placed in the details section.
+If you observe closely, the Legend section is replaced by the Color group, and the color is placed in the details section.

-TIP: By default, Power BI Group option will group the selected items as one group and remaining options as another group.
+TIP: By default, the Power BI Group option will group the selected items as one group and the remaining options as another group.

 Edit Power BI Group

 Please select the group that you want to edit, and right-click on it will open the context menu.
-Select the Edit Groups option form it
+Select the Edit Groups option from it

 Clicking the Edit Groups option will open the following window.

 - Name: Specify the Group name

-- Field: Field or Column that you used for grouping
+- Field: The field or Column that you used for grouping

 - Group Type: List (group) or bin.